Fiber bundle: Structure groups and transition functions

-The third condition applies on triple overlaps Ui ∩ Uj ∩ Uk and is called the cocycle condition (see Čech cohomology).
-The importance of this is that the transition functions determine the fiber bundle (if one assumes the Čech cocycle condition).
+The third condition applies on triple overlaps Ui ∩ Uj ∩ Uk and is called the (Čech) cocycle condition (see also Čech cohomology).
+The importance of this is that the transition functions determine the fiber bundle (if one assumes the cocycle condition).

 A principal G-bundle is a G-bundle where the fiber F is a principal homogeneous space for the left action of G itself (equivalently, one can specify that the action of G on the fiber F is free and transitive, i.e. regular).
 In this case, it is often a matter of convenience to identify F with G and so obtain a (right) action of G on the principal bundle.